Esri/dynamic-situational-awareness-qt/tests/SanityTest.md

 - After adding a valid elevation source, and  unchecking 'Use GPS for current elevation display' in Settings, the app displays the elevation in the location text area.
 - The `DefaultElevationSource` in DsaAppConfig.json will be updated to use the selection made.
 - Update the `DefaultElevationSource` to an invalid path, location text area will either have 'Elevation Unavailable' or the last value that was set by the GPS feed.

+## Initial location Behaviour
+- Modify the `InitialLocation` property in the config file
+- Start the DSA app.
+- Confirm that the map loads with the location specified in the updated `InitialLocation` property.
+- Zoom/pan the map.
+- Click the home button and the map should go back to the `InitialLocation` property set in the config file.
+- Confirm that the map resets to the location defined by the `InitialLocation` property in the config file.

 ## Settings
 ## App Configuration